JANAJESCHKELAB/enrichment-resources/README.md

 # Introduction

-This is an effort to make a somewhat streamlined and easy-to-use enrichment script for ACEE.
+This is an effort to gather some easy-to-use gene enrichment resources for the entire ACEE.
 `example-*/` contain exemplar gene sets and anticipated results to test the script with.

+If you find this useful, please help contribute.

-## Use
+## Using the script

 First, prepare your inputs:
 * Input gene list should be a newline-separated